jocelyn-stericker/pyrocast/README.md

  - Get it to build on the phone.
  - Copy everything over: `rsync -avz joshua@192.168.0.48:/ /home/joshua/pine-sysroot`

 Then, build it.
-I recommend building it in release mode to minimize the size of the binary you need to copy over
+I recommend building it in release mode to minimize the size of the binary you need to copy over.
 ```
 env CARGO_TARGET_AARCH64_UNKNOWN_LINUX_GNU_LINKER=aarch64-linux-gnu-gcc \
 	CARGO_TARGET_AARCH64_UNKNOWN_LINUX_GNU_RUNNER="/linux-runner aarch64" \